Blooym/workerlink/README.md

 ### Updating a shortlink

-To update a shortlink, send a PUT request to `/:id` with the following JSON body:
+To update a shortlink, send a PUT request to `/:id` with the following JSON body and a valid `Authorization` header:

 ```json
 {